Grainne10/Pands-Project/README.md

 **by Grainne Boyle**

-I work a [TE Connectivity] (https://www.te.com/usa-en/home.html)
+I work a [TE Connectivity] .
+I am a student at the [Atlantic Technological University](https://www.atu.ie/), Galway, studying the Higher Diploma in Science in Data Analytics on a part-time basis over 2 years.
 This repository contains the files for the project for the Programme and Scripting module in the Higher Diploma in Science in Data Analytics.

-Description
+##Description
 This project is based on the [Iris Data Set](https://en.wikipedia.org/wiki/Iris_flower_data_set).
 For the project I must research the data set and write documentation and code in Python to investigate the data set, with a view to explaining it to my colleagues.I may be asked to give a presentation on the data , where I explain what investigating a data set entails and how Python can be used to do it.

 Python Script